fusionjs/fusionjs.github.io/content/tokens.md

 **Use case:**

-* You have a Fusion.js application with with many dependencies.
+* You have a Fusion.js application with many dependencies.
 * One type of dependency is a function that takes a string and returns a string.
 * There are are ten plugins in your application that conform to that type.